porrasm/tiralabra-tank-game-ai/Documentation/design-document.md

 Each edge is processed and the GetChild method checks if the allowed byte had bit index i set to 1.

 ## Algorithms and space complexities

 ### Pathfinding

 For both A* and DFS the worst case space complecity is O(|V|).
 A* will have max |V| count of active and closed nodes and the recursive DFSs maximum depth will be |V|.

+## Tank components

+### Bullet trajectory

+The algorithm for calculating bullet trajectories is very simple.
+The algorithm shoots a raycast which hits a wall (or player).
+If a player is hit the algorithms returns.
+If not, it reflects the raycast and shoots again from the current hit position.

+The time complexity for this algorithm is O(b) where b is the amount of bounces the bullet has.
+This algorithm is called from the TankBulletChecker component and it calls it for every bullet.
+So the complete time complexity of the bullet operation is O(c * b) where c is the bullet count and b is the bullet bounce count.

+The space complexity for the algorithm is O(b) because only a single Vector array containing the hit positions is required.

+## Data structures

+### Linked priority list

+This is a basic linked priority list where the smallest priority is placed first.

+The operations Add, Contains, Find, Update, Get and ToArray have a time complexity of O(n).

+The rest of the operations have a complexity of O(1).

+The linked priority list has a space complexity of O(n).

+### Stack

+An array based implementation of stack.
+Default array size is 8 and it is doubled when the capacity is exceeded.

+Push, Pop and Peek operations have the time complexity of O(1), except for push if the array size needs to be raised.
+In this case the time complexity is O(n).

+FitToSize has a time complexity of O(n).

+The stack has a space complexity of O(n).

+### CoordsContainer

+This is a very simple data structure which checks whether or not certain IntCoords have been added.
+It uses a 2 dimensional array to see if a boolean is set to true in the indexed position of the IntCoords.

+Time complexity for each operation is O(1) and the space complexity is O(n) where n is the size of the current level.

 ## Problems